Chid1/My-portfolio/README.md

 # My-portfolio
-This is a personal portfolio about me as a full stack developer
+This is a personal portfolio about me as a full stack developer.